Determining evolutionary equations from a single passive boundary observation: Joint recovery in TAT/PAT

 satisfying

+We also assume that \(w\) has the regularity and trace properties needed to justify the integrations by parts below; this is the case for the CGO test waves constructed in the next subsection.
 The central point is to choose a suitable class of test waves $w\in\mathscr W$, where $\mathscr W$ is a subspace of the function space spanned by the solutions of \eqref{eq:wave_w} satisfying \eqref{eq:w_bounded_simple}, so that $w$ simultaneously isolates the decoupling quantity $f/c^2$ and provides the probing mechanism for the subsequent uniqueness argument.